Physics

 Sneaking a peek at the nucleus.
 Muonic atoms.

 Here’s a partial title of one of our papers: “Muonic Hyperfine Anomalies: Large but not Giant”.
 Never mind what “Hyperfine Anomaly “means; it’s a magnetic feature of the nucleus.
 Focus on “Large but not Giant”.
 Why such a title?
 Because an experimental group had claimed that the effect was huge.
 Our calculations showed that it was big, but nowhere as big as they claimed.
 So who was wrong?
 They were.
 Why?
-Because they had their muons in a crystal, they blew the hell out of the crystal when measuring the effect.
+Since they had their muons in a crystal, they blew the hell out of it when measuring the effect.

 Now a word about the politics of science–and don’t let anyone tell you there isn’t any.

 First example.
-There was an international confenence on muonic atoms in Canada.
-Art Freeman sent me, then in my thirties, to give a paper.
+There was an international conference on muonic atoms in Canada.
+Art Freeman sent me, then in my callow thirties, to give a paper.
 I talked with the leader of the experimental group, a lot older and more famous than I, and we agreed to modify our comments to reflect what had been done.
-I talked first, politely saying the the experimental and theoretical results differed, a far cry from “You screwed up”.
+I spoke first, politely saying the the experimental and theoretical results differed, a far cry from “You screwed up”.
 He followed–giving a talk extolling their work and never mentioning ours.

 SUSYQM

 We found that there are a dozen such systems.
 One is the hydrogen atom.
 Another works for diatomic (two-atom) molecules.
 A third is the quantum version of the harmonic oscillator.
-(The macroscopic version is a vertical pendulum as in a grandfather clock, or a mass oscillating on a spring, as in Figure___.)
+(The macroscopic version is a vertical pendulum as in a grandfather clock, or a mass oscillating on a spring, as in Figure 7.)
 The others are for more arcane systems.

 Our harmonic oscillator calculations led to another example of scientific politics.
-Asim found a paper by a prominent physicist in a prominent journal on the “half-harmonic oscillator”: the mass crashing head on into a wall.
+Asim found a paper by a prominent physicist in a prominent journal on the “half-harmonic oscillator”: the mass crashing into the floor.
 I looked at the paper and saw that it was wrong.
 We figured out why, and sent a paper to the same journal.
 Rejected.
 So we wrote a second version.
 Rejected.
 Finally, we wrote a third version, spelling out all the details.
 You guessed it: rejected.
-Asim is a well-spoken, well-mannered fellow.
+Asim is a soft-spoken, well-mannered fellow.
 Not so yours truly.
 I wrote them back, “The minimum requirement of a theory is that it get the right answer.”
 They wrote back the equivalent of “Never darken our doorstep again.”

 Published on May 14, 2025